math4youbyusgroupillinois/halon/readme.md

 ### Watching Locations JSON

-A location information generated from CERNER can be watched for changes when it is placed in the `app/config/locations.json`.
+A location to printer mapping file generated from CERNER can be watched for changes when it is placed in the `app/config/locations.json`.

 ### Running Unit Tests